antonpichka/library_architecture_mvvm_modify/package/README.md

 - - W
 - Exception to forbidden words in some situations (![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png)):
 - - ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) And
+- Global variables name:
+- - Name length - no more than 100 characters
+- - Regarding duplicates - at the end add 'First', 'Second', etc...
 - Local variables name:
 - - No Prefix:
 - - - get